Jamaican Opportunity

 About this trip

 ***Please note: This is not a party trip.
-Alcohol is not permitted at the villas or at the clinic and anyone in violation will be sent home at their own expense.
-Marijuana and other illegal drugs are strictly prohibited at all times, and violators will be sent home at their own expense
+Alcohol is not permitted at the villas and anyone in violation will be sent home at their own expense.
+In addition, marijuana and other illicit drugs are also strictly prohibited and violators will be sent home at their own expense.
+Children wishing to come along need to be approved by the team leaders.

 FAQs

 We usually tell people to bring around $200.
-Each excursion, which we highly recommend doing, is $40.
+Excursions, which we highly recommend doing, are $16 (YS Falls Entry Fee and an additional $20-25 if you want to do the Zipline), and $50 for the Black River Boat Ride.
 The rest would be for souvenirs and extra food.
 If you don’t have a lot of people to buy for, then you probably don’t need that much money.
 That’s just what we say to cover our bases.
 Also, bills smaller than $20 will come in handy.

-We rent a several villas that are close to each other.
+We rent a couple villas that are all relatively close to each other.
 Meals are eaten together at one of the houses.

 5. Do we really have to pack in only one carry-on?